LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 the goal is for you to gain an understanding of how to use execution policies with nested ``RAJA::expt::loop`` method calls to perform various nested loop execution patterns.
-All examples use the same simple kernel, which is a three-level loop nest to initialize the entries in a three-dimensional tensor.
+All examples use the same simple kernel, which is a three-level loop nest to initialize the entries in an array.
 The kernels perform the same operations as the examples in :ref:`kernelexecpols-label`.
+By comparing the two sets of examples, you will gain an understanding of the differences between the ``RAJA::kernel`` and the ``RAJA::expt::launch`` interfaces.

-We begin by defining some constants used throughout the examples and allocating arrays to represent the tensor data:
+We begin by defining some constants used throughout the examples and allocating arrays to represent the array data:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp
    :start-after: _init_define_start